What is MING?

 1. Association of American University and Professional Women - AAUPW is a private organization based in Munich, Germany, for American and other English-speaking women graduates of accredited colleges or universities in the US.
 Their mission statement: "AAUPW works to further positive change in society by promoting education, empowerment, and equity for women and girls."
 For more information please refer to our website: www.aaupw.de

-2. American German Business Club (AGBC) - American German Business Club e.V.
-(AGBC) – The AGBC has chapters in Frankfurt am Main, Munich, Bonn, Kaiserlautern, Heidelberg, Stuttgart, Düsseldorf, Karlsruhe and Saxony.
-With about 165 members, the Munich Chapter (website: www.agbc.de) provides an English-speaking platform that promotes relationships in international business, culture and traditions.
+2. American German Business Club Munich e.V.
+(AGBC) - The AGBC has chapters in Frankfurt am Main, Munich, Bonn, Kaiserslautern, Heidelberg, Stuttgart, Düsseldorf, and Wiesbaden.
+With over 200 members, the Munich Chapter website: www.agbc-munich.com) provides an English-speaking platform that promotes relationships in international business, culture and traditions.
+The AGBC is a private, non-profit, apolitical, international organization that supports free trade, the sharing of ideas benefiting both countries, and personal interaction between business people within Germany.
+The AGBC is open to all nationalities who support its goals.

 3. Amerika Haus Verein (AHV) - The work of the Amerika Haus Association is to promote the intellectual and cultural exchange between Germany and the United States.
 It does this by promoting events at the Amerika Haus, such as lectures and conferences, that offer insight into developments in contemporary American politics, both domestic and foreign, and economic policies; the Association also promotes cultural programming of excellence at the Amerika Haus--such as concerts, readings, art exhibitions, and theatrical performances--that complement this mission.